-Ceiling fans can reduce your energy bills in summer by up to 40% when used in conjunction with an air conditioner.
+Ceiling fans can reduce your energy bills in summer by up to 40% when used in conjunction with an air-conditioner.
 Direct current fans are a newer technology that uses considerably less power and are more energy efficient with a quieter operation and lower motor temperate while in use.
-The Hayman’s sleekly design blades boast mantra-ray curves to maximise air circulation.
+The criss-cross design of the Java is unlike any other fan on the market.

 The use of a ceiling fan can make a room feel up to 8⁰C cooler.
-The amount of air that is moved around a room is measured in cubic metres per minute (m3/ Min).
+The amount of air that is moved around a room is measured in cubic metres per minute (m3/min).
 The higher the air-flow rating, the cooler the fan will make you feel.
-Our fans range from 137–223m3/Min.
+Our fans range from 137–223m3/min.
 The Suva fan with its contoured 163cm blades offers exceptional airflow and there’s also a version with an LED light.

 Ceiling fans aren’t just for indoor spaces.
-More and more Aussies are creating a holiday-at-home vibe by upping the ante in their outdoor areas with beautiful outdoor dining sets and sofas to entertain guests.
-Installing an outdoor fan will not only help to keep things cool on hot summer afternoons, the gentle breeze can also keep the bugs at bay.
+More and more Aussies are creating a holiday-at-home vibe in their outdoor areas with alfresco dining sets and sofas to entertain guests.
+Installing an outdoor fan will keep things cool on hot summer afternoons and keep the bugs at bay.
 The Moreton can be used indoors or in undercover outdoor areas and comes in a black or white version — both with remote control.

 Using ceiling fans in reverse during the winter months can make your house warmer and reduce heating costs by up to 15%.
 Nearly all of our fans have a winter mode / reversible mode switch.
 This reverses the blade direction to push warm air down from the ceiling, saving on heating costs.
 The Madeira fan includes a reversible mode switch, allowing it to be used to circulate warm air flow during winter.

-Unlike an air conditioner, ceiling fans do not dry out the skin, eyes and throat.
-If you like the thought of being able to control the light or fan speed from the dining table, ensure your selection includes a remote control, or you can purchase one separately.
+Unlike an air-conditioner, ceiling fans do not dry out the skin, eyes and throat.
+If you like the thought of being able to control the light or fan speed from bed, ensure your selection includes a remote control, or you can purchase one separately.
 Most of our fans include remote controls and we also sell accessories separately.
 The Byron comes in both white and oak and black and walnut/mahogany.

-Ceiling fans are a safer option than pedestrian fans, which may pose a risk to children and pets.
+Ceiling fans are a safer option than pedestal fans, which may pose a risk to children and pets.
 For homes with higher ceilings (over 3m), we have an option of a 900mm drop rod, which can be altered to suit the space.
 Your ceiling fan should be installed at least 30cm from the ceiling, with the blades at least 2.1m from the floor.
 The classic design of the Palm Cove has a Victorian-era aesthetic, which suits those who like the colonial or period-style look.